 To understand the atmospheric conditions under which lightning occurs (or not) we process the available EUCLID lightning observations and ERA5 atmospheric variables in the following way.
-First, equally-sized samples from four scenarios of lightning observations are formed: Lightning in winter, no lightning in winter, lightning in summer, and no lightning in summer, each following the diurnal cycle of lightning in the respective season (Sect.
+First, equally-sized subsamples from four scenarios of lightning observations are formed: Lightning in winter, no lightning in winter, lightning in summer, and no lightning in summer (Sect.
 3.1).
 To capture the atmospheric conditions at the time and place of these EUCLID observations, we select and derive 35 ERA5 variables at the respective grid cells (Sect.
 3.2).
-Using only these 35 ERA5 variables a k-means cluster analysis with k = 5 clusters is carried out to determine groups of "typical" atmospheric conditions.
-To facilitate the interpretation of the 35 variables in the five clusters, the variables are visualized by the first two components of a principal component analysis (Sect.
+Using only these 35 ERA5 variables a k-means cluster analysis is carried out to determine groups of "typical" atmospheric conditions, yielding k = 5 clusters.
+To facilitate the interpretation of the 35 variables in the five clusters, the first few components are obtained from a principal components analysis for visualization of the clustered data (Sect.
 3.3).
 Matching the membership for the five atmospheric condition clusters with the corresponding four lightning scenarios reveals how the atmospheric conditions vary between winter and summer with and without lightning.
 Finally, clusterwise weather maps are produced to get an overview of the governing weather patterns in each cluster and hence a good description of the differences between lightning in winter and in summer.